2017 Chapbook Contest Semi-Finalists

 Things That Cannot Be Tamed by Khristian Mecom

-Beginning in August, we will do a weekly feature of each of these writers which will include an excerpt of their chapbooks.
+Beginning in the fall, we will do a weekly feature of each of these writers which will include an excerpt of their chapbooks.

-The winner and finalists will be announced in early September.
-We will open for our next chapbook contest in the fall.
+The winner and finalists will be announced mid-fall.
+We will open for our next chapbook contest shortly after releasing the news.

 Thank you to everyone who submitted!